Alvin Karpis: Later years

 Karpis was released on parole in 1969 and deported to Canada, although he initially had difficulty obtaining Canadian passport credentials, having had his fingerprints removed by underworld physician Joseph Moran in 1934.
 He settled in Montreal.

-He wrote his first memoirs in 1971, while another memoir book was published in 1980, one year after his death.
+He wrote his first memoir in 1971, while another memoir book was published in 1980, one year after his death.
 During his first book tour across Canada for Public Enemy Number One for McClelland & Stewart (published in the United States as The Alvin Karpis Story), Karpis, looking more like an accountant than a gangster, still showed a dry sense of humor.
-In Edmonton, Alberta, while shuffling Karpis between various interviews with the media, M&S book rep Ruth Bertelsen made a stop at her bank.
+In Edmonton, Alberta, while shuffling Karpis between various interviews with the media, M&S book representative Ruth Bertelsen stopped at her bank.
 Asking Karpis if he wanted to come in with her, Karpis replied, "No, dear.
 You take care of the vault.
 I'll drive."
-He became a mentor to her young son until the sociopathy of some of his advice to her child angered Miss Bertelsen.
+He became a mentor to her young son until the sociopathy of some of his advice to her child angered Bertelsen.

 He moved to Spain in 1973.
 On August 26, 1979, he died by what was originally ruled suicide by the authorities, as sleeping pills were found by his body, but later it was ruled death from natural causes.
 Robert Livesey, who co-wrote Karpis's 1979 book, said Karpis was not the type to commit suicide.
 Livesey said Karpis was a survivor, having served 33 years in prison, and also stated Karpis was anticipating the publication of the book.
 Livesey believed Karpis had been introduced to pills and alcohol by his last girlfriend Nancy, to give a relaxing high, and perhaps Karpis accidentally over-indulged on one occasion, with fatal consequences.
-No autopsy was performed, and Karpis was buried the next day in Spain.
+No autopsy was performed, and Karpis was buried the next day in the San Miguel cemetery in Málaga, Spain.